itzmejanak/Python-Series/PY_Practice_Series/02_Basics/06_working.md

 print(p1)     ### Output: [44, 2, 3]
 print(p2)     ### Output: [44, 2, 3]

+> [!NOTE]
-### Note: If the same reference is assigned to two different variables, changes made to one affect the other.
+> If the same reference is assigned to two different variables, changes made to one affect the other.

 L1 = [1, 2, 3]
 L2 = L1       ### Both L1 and L2 point to the same reference